codewars/docs/content/authoring/kata/create-first-kata.md

 For example, while [Peano](https://www.codewars.com/kata/search/?q=peano) and [Church](https://www.codewars.com/kata/search/?q=church) numbers are definitely not easy, as the search results clearly shows, they've been done many times already.

-In a way, knowing the katas in the wild is very similar to knowing your enemies: you get to see how others write the same kata, other people's (sometimes) brilliant solution in these katas.
+In a way, knowing the kata in the wild is very similar to knowing your enemies: you get to see how others write the same kata, other people's (sometimes) brilliant solution in these kata.

 Then, maybe you can decide whether to retreat, or make a **harder** version of the kata as return if you feel the existing one is too lackluster/easy.